kubernetes/autoscaler/vertical-pod-autoscaler/README.md

 remove this API version.
-While for now you can continue to use `v1beta2` API we recommend using `autoscaling.k8s.io/v1` instead. `v1` and `v1beta2` APIs are almost identical (`v1` API has some fields which are not present in `v1beta2) so simply chaning which API version you're calling should be enough in almost all cases.
+While for now you can continue to use `v1beta2` API we recommend using `autoscaling.k8s.io/v1` instead. `v1` and `v1beta2` APIs are almost identical (`v1` API has some fields which are not present in `v1beta2) so simply changing which API version you're calling should be enough in almost all cases.

 ### Notice on removal of v1beta1 version (>=0.5.0)